Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/user-guide/05-adding-packages.md

 ### 4. Test Your Package

-Before submitting, test your package by adding your fork as a custom source in the Package Manager:
+Before submitting, test your package by adding your fork as a custom source in the Marketplace:

-1. In VS Code, open the Package Manager
+1. In VS Code, open the Marketplace
 2. Go to the "Settings" tab
 3. Click "Add Source"
-4. Enter your fork's URL (e.g., `https://github.com/YOUR-USERNAME/Roo-Code-Packages`)
+4. Enter your fork's URL (e.g., `https://github.com/YOUR-USERNAME/Roo-Code-Marketplace`)
 5. Click "Add"
 6. Verify that your package appears and functions correctly